American Cultural Center Tours Program

 According to the Embassy, "The University Partnership / American Culture Centers program is a network of programs and dedicated American centers through existing partnerships between U.S. institutions and their Chinese partners.

-Each center is dedicated to promoting greater understanding of the United States among Chinese students and public through access to materials, cultural and academic outreach.
+Each center is dedicated to promoting greater understanding of the United States among Chinese students and the public through access to materials, and through cultural and academic outreach.
 These centers strive to represent the depth and breadth of U.S. culture, values, polices and history.
 12 American Culture Centers have been established since 2010, and seven more will be announced this fall."

 Sep, 25, 2012, Beijing, The People’s Republic of China: The United States Embassy in Beijing announces The American Cultural Center Tours (ACCT) Program, a new initiative to bring American performing artists to tour 12 American Cultural Centers based in universities across China.
 These performers will serve as cultural ambassadors to foster a more diverse and nuanced understanding of American culture.
 The first group of ACCT Program artists will tour China during the 2012-2013 academic year.